PancreatitisSkip to the navigation

 In severe cases, pancreatitis can be fatal.

 Long-term pancreatitis (chronic pancreatitis) may occur after one or more episodes of acute pancreatitis.
-The most common cause of chronic pancreatitis is long-term alcohol abuse.
+The most common cause of chronic pancreatitis is long-term alcohol misuse.

 What happens during the course of chronic pancreatitis varies.
 Ongoing pain and complications often occur.
 Complications may include flare-ups of symptoms, fluid buildup, and blockage of a blood vessel, the bile duct, or the small intestine.